 Now, this method will take slightly longer, but it will help preserve your oranges for longer.
 This involves submerging your orange segments or sections in sugar syrups, which helps preserve the color and texture of your oranges.

-That also means your oranges will be nicer to eat, and more like their less-thawed counterpart.
-However, they will have a higher sugar content.
+That also means your oranges will be tastier to eat and more like their less-thawed counterpart.
+However, they will have higher sugar content.

 - Fill a freezer-proof canning jar with orange sections.

 - Make 40% heavy syrup (we have instructions on how to make sugar syrup here), and pour over your oranges.
 Be sure to leave at least 1.5 inches of empty space at the top to allow the syrup to expand – otherwise, you run the risk of your canning jar exploding.

 When you’re ready to use, simply drain out the syrup, rinse the orange segments under water, and leave them to thaw in an airtight container in the refrigerator for a few hours.

 If you dry pack your frozen oranges without sugar syrup, expect your frozen oranges to last for up to 6 months.
 They’ll still be good for up to 9 months, but you’ll enjoy their best quality if you use them up in under half a year.